danielfdickinson/image-handling-mod-hugo-dfd/README.md

 ## Community maintained

 This module is has been un-archived to allow community contributions.
-The original author (@danielfdickinson) will be (mostly) 'hand-off' due to time constraints.
+The original author (@danielfdickinson) will be (mostly) 'hands-off' due to time constraints.

 ## Status